Access (age 25 and over) and Second-Degree Checklist

 Step 3: Submit Health Form (optional)

 All full-time undergraduate students need to complete the health form (PDF) regardless of whether you live on or off campus.
-As an Access or Second-Degree student, you are not required to submit a health form, but you cannot use the health services on campus without submitting this form.
+As an Access or Second Degree student, you are not required to submit a health form, but you cannot use the health services on campus without submitting this form.

-Step 4: Check In
+Step 4: Check In to the College

 All new students must check in to the College before they can attend orientation or begin classes.
 This is where you will get your student ID, obtain your parking pass, get the keys to your room if you are living on campus, and take care of all other campus business.
-(If you need a parking pass, please bring your Driver’s License, proof of insurance, and car registration with you when you come to check in.)
+(If you need a parking pass, please bring your Driver’s License, proof of insurance, and car registration with you when you come to check in!)

-Step 5: Attend January SOAR
+Step 5: Attend Access & Second Degree SOAR

 At orientation, you will receive your official class schedule, meet with campus offices and faculty and staff, and learn about LC's academic policies and procedures.
-You'll also meet and interact with other new students!
+You'll also meet and interact with other new students.

 Questions?
 Please contact us at firstname.lastname@example.org or call Academic and Career Services at 434.544.8419.